 Two sub-bands of about ±10 MHz around the frequencies 1 030 MHz and 1 090 MHz are reserved for SSR.
 SSR provides, in addition to secondary surveillance radar, major functionality for ACAS and ADS-B. SSR is expected to continue to be required for surveillance; the frequency bands used for SSR satisfy, on a global basis, the aeronautical requirements to well beyond 2030.

-The band 1 164–1 215 MHz is also used for GPS/Galileo/Beidu/Glonass signals.
+The band 1 164–1 215 MHz is also used for GPS/Galileo/BeiDou/Glonass signals.
 In accordance with the Radio Regulations, the use of this band by GNSS systems needs to protect DME from interference and accept interference from DME.
 This frequency band is expected to meet the associated GNSS requirements, on a global basis, to well beyond 2030.

 The band 960–1 164 MHz is planned to be used for future air-ground (and air-air) data communications (e.g. LDACS) although achieving compatibility with DME/ SSR may be problematic.
 Rationalization of DME may assist in providing the necessary spectrum for the data link system.